chinsanchung/Today-I-Learned/Full-Stack-Nanodegree/01-Database/02-interacting_with_databases.md

 ### 7. TCP/IP

-- Postgres foloows a client-server model that supports TCP/IP for communication.
+- Postgres follows a client-server model that supports TCP/IP for communication.

 #### Transmission Control Protocol and Internet Protocol